An evolution of form.

 The real eye-opener happened after my relocation to the UK in 2011.
 As one might expect, with this move came an entirely new way of life.
 New job, new food, new day-to-day routines.
 It was challenging to get into a rhythm with the constant travel required for my job.
 I was also struggling with a relationship at the time which completely repressed, if not mostly destroyed, my confidence and self-esteem.
 For two years, I simply did not prioritise fitness.

-In the spring of 2013, I started a regimen of seriously hitting the gym.
+In the spring of 2013 I started a regimen of seriously hitting the gym.
 I overhauled my diet.
 And ever since that summer, I’ve remained committed to this regimen and have refined my health focus.
 Another motivator has been the aging process: after turning 40, I noticed my friends aging, my parents aging, people I looked up to in my youth aging.
 It became apparent that in order to remain and feel youthful, I needed to invest in the only body I have.
-This is something that is front of mind for me all of the time now.
+This is something that is front of mind for me now.

 Regimen.

-I workout almost everyday.
-My weightlifting sessions are generally 60 minutes in length and usually comprised of push/pull routines (chest/shoulders one day, arms another day, back/core other days).
+As of 2024, I workout five days a week.
+My weightlifting sessions are generally 45-60 minutes in length and usually comprised of push/pull routines (chest/shoulders one day, arms another day, back/core other days).
 I rotate squats, deadlifts, and lunges to round out my program.
 In response to the pandemic in 2020, gyms closed across the UK.
 Thankfully we bought a house that had enough room for a full gym setup, so I was able to keep my routine almost entirely as before.
-We weren’t expecting our home gym to become permanent, but now it’s a prominent feature on the recreation level of our house.
+We weren’t expecting our home gym to become permanent, but now it’s a prominent feature in the basement studio level of our house.
 In addition to weightlifting, I’ve got a Peloton which I love (if you’re a fellow rider, you can follow me there @remarkcentral).
-I’ve also enjoyed running again in our town of Rochester, it’s been great to run along the esplanade of the River Medway.
+I’ve also enjoyed running in our town of Rochester, it’s been great to run along the esplanade of the River Medway.
 It’s quiet, beautiful, and the air is so refreshing.
 And I’m working to increase my VO2 max levels…so far so good!

 And it’s essential to track your progress.
 Log your workouts and monitor your food.
 I recommend the Strong app for weightlifting.
 The app is integrated with HealthKit in iOS, and of course works wonderfully with Apple Watch.
 Speaking of Apple Watch, there are so many benefits to using it and it keeps track of my activities and cardio/VO2 max levels.